andre-ls/dactory/Field_Specifications/Suppliers/Name.md

 - Field Name: Name
 - Parent Table: Suppliers
 - Shared By:
 - Description: Name of the Supplier.
-It should be used to reference the Supplier in any Communication form used in the Factory, such as Emails, Phone Calls, and SMS's.
+It should be used to reference the Supplier in any Communication form used in the Factory.

 ## Physical Elements